Clean Outdoor Covered Structures with Wet & Forget

 - Repeat rinsing 1-2 times a week.

-How do I clean the floors and ceilings in my screened-in porch?
+How do I clean the floors and ceilings in my screened-in porch and patio?

 Equally important areas to consider cleaning are the floors and ceilings of your screened-in porch.